Tonitete/FileConverter/README.md

 Si echas en falta un tipo de archivo puedes crear una sugerencia [aquí](https://github.com/Tonitete/FileConverter/issues/new).

 ### EN
 A simple program for Windows to convert images, audio and video from a type to another.
+Also accepts PDF!
 <br>
 Tired of using online converters?
 Try this!
 <br>